Business group says new EU rules have cost UK firms 12 billion pounds

-LONDON A business lobby group in Britain called for a radical overhaul of the European Union on Monday, saying enhanced regulatory powers the bloc has had since 2009 have cost British firms 12 billion pounds.
+LONDON A business lobby group in Britain called for a radical overhaul of the European Union on Monday, saying enhanced regulatory powers the bloc has had since 2009 have cost British firms 12 billion pounds ($20 billion).

 Business for Britain, which says it gives a voice to the "large, but often silent, majority among Britain's business community who want to see EU reform" wants Prime Minister David Cameron to reduce what it says is costly EU red tape.